 S Manuscripts of ... the Marquis of Salisbury, 56.
+[Note the use of an ellipsis (...) to remove unnecessary works and keep the citation brief.]

 B Great Britain Royal Commission on Historical Manuscripts.
 Calendar of the Manuscripts of the Most Honourable the Marquis of Salisbury, Preserved at Hatfield House.
 London: Her Majesty's Stationer's Office, 1885.